 “Anything’s possible if you’ve got enough nerve.”

 I can’t help but wonder if willing students of History, Law, and Government and Politics enjoyed the Order of the Phoenix.
-This is one of the less popular books in the series amongst the fandom and I find myself surprised by this.
-Similarly, I find that many history enthusiasts, like myself, are major fans of the A Song of Ice and Fire series… and I don’t mean casual viewers.
-This is my personal reflection, so I would love to hear your thoughts on whether the subjects we enjoyed learning play a key factor in which book genres we consume.
+This is, surprisingly, one of the less popular books in the Harry Potter series.
+Similarly, I find that many history enthusiasts, like myself, are major fans of the A Song of Ice and Fire series.
+This is my personal reflection, so I would love to hear your thoughts on whether the subjects we loved learning play a key factor in which book genres we consume.

 Though the pacing was inconsistent at times and several themes were imperfectly and chaotically explored, rereading the Order of the Phoenix through an adult lens was enlightening.
-This brings me to question whether the themes were comprehensible for its target audience because, as a child, my unsophisticated mind did not, in the slightest, register the gravity of the politics being explored.
+Simultaneously, it led me to question whether the themes were comprehensible for its target audience because, as a child, my unsophisticated mind did not, in the slightest, register the gravity of the politics being explored.

 I had far too many thoughts on the Order of the Phoenix and this blog is basically my personal Pensieve, so get ready for some relentless rambling!